 The Classic Subway Tile

-Subway tiles can be square, but the most familiar size and shape is the 3-inch-by-6-inch rectangle.
+Subway tiles can be square, but the most familiar size and shape is the three-by-six-inch rectangle.

 Alternate Subway Tile Patterns